Fireblossom/EVE_Configer/README.md

-A Synchronizer of EVE online of serenity server.
+A Synchronizer for EVE online of serenity server.